jody-martin/google-deployment-guide/cloudlauncher.md

 ![](./img/deploy.png)

 You can accept the default settings or customize them.
 When complete click "Deploy" That's it!
-Your cluster is now deploying.
+Your cluster is now deploying...
 ![](./img/deploying.png)

 When complete you should see:
 ![](./img/deployed.png)

 To launch Snapt Aria User interface click on the site address: